FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdateMore.md

 As usual release notes are your friends so here's an handy link https://docs.pivotal.io/runtimes/pks/1-1/release-notes.html

+## Before the upgrade

+If you are upgrading from 1.0.x and you "experimented" a lot you may have some stale data in your NSX-T setup.

+You could use this [script](https://github.com/bdereims/pks-prep/blob/master/nsx-t/99-cleanup.sh) to clean up the ip pools.

+This super tool is provided by my good friend Brice (a real ninja when it comes to PKS ;) ).

+To use it populate the variables in the script and execute it AT YOUR OWN RISK

+Always make sure you're backing up your NSX-T install frequently ;)

 ## An important change

 **From PKS 1.1.x you have to configure NSX-T in the Director** tile (in 1.0.x you had to configure it to "Standard vCenter networking"):